sandeep40/googleMap/README.md

    - Input Parameters of GtCalendar Widget
       - firstDate - DateTime - Sets the min date range of the calendar.
       - lastDate - DateTime - Sets the max date range of the calendar.
-      - focusedDay - DateTime - Focused of selected day.
+      - focusedDay - DateTime - Focused on selected day.
       - selectedDay - DateTime - Select the particular day of the calendar .
       - rangeStartDay - DateTime - To set range of start day of the calendar.
       - rangeEndDay - DateTime - To set range of end day of the calendar.